 • Drive at or below the speed limit because you're on island time

 • Don’t trample vegetation by going off the hiking trail

 • Don't pick more fruit than you can eat

-Hawaii is a tropical playground with white sand beaches, impossible and towering mountains.
+Hawaii is a tropical playground with white sand beaches, impossible waterfalls, and towering mountains.
 Take care of your temporary Ohana to show Aloha to the locals.
 Your kind and positive actions will stay on the islands forever; multiplying through eternity.
 And your respectful treatment will be recognized, and you might just find yourself being invited into an Ohana of your own.